B1ueDrops/Embodied-R.code/README.md

 [2025/04/26] We add support for 5-GPU training and local API service, eliminating the need for commercial API calls during training.

+[2025/05/13] We uploaded the model weights from two separate training sessions.
+[Weight 1] incorporated consistency rewards at a later stage, while [Weight 2] introduced consistency rewards at an earlier stage.
 ## Installation

 The Embodied-R project is built on the ModelScope ms-swift open-source framework.
 Please follow these steps to install: